DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 ## Object/resource ID skips

-The following tests are marked as skipped due to the test relying on a hard-coded resource or object ID.
-All of these IDs change when the PHP tracer is enabled due to the objects/resources created in the `ddtrace.request_init_hook`.
+The following tests are marked as skipped due to the test relying on a hard-coded resource ID.
+All of these IDs change when the PHP tracer is enabled due to the resources created in the `ddtrace.request_init_hook`.

 - `ext/sockets/tests/socket_create_pair.phpt`
-- `ext/zip/tests/bug38943.phpt`
-- `ext/zip/tests/bug38943_2.phpt`
+- `Zend/tests/type_declarations/scalar_return_basic_64bit.phpt`
-- `Zend/tests/bug80194.phpt`
+- `Zend/tests/weakrefs/weakmap_basic_map_behaviour.phpt`

 ## Random port selection